 Although there is still no official guestlist, royal guests from Denmark, Norway, Sweden, Belgium, Luxembourg, Spain, Great Britain, Thailand, Japan and Brunei have already announced they are coming to Amsterdam on the 29th and 30th of April.
 No heads of state though, as they are traditionally not invited for an investiture in the Netherlands.
 However rumours are that Reigning Prince Albert II of Monaco is coming after all.
 He knows the new King very well, as they both had a seat in the IOC for a long time.

 The Prince of Orange and Princess Máxima on 26 April opened the King’s Games, the start of the 30 April activities.
 Despite of the rainy and cold weather the day was a huge success.
 More than 1,3 million children from primary schools in the Netherlands and the Caribic part of the Kingdom took part in the sporty day.
 The day however started with a festive breakfast in the schools.
-For the video of the opening see here.

 The King’s Song